Christopher Cassidy: Chief of the Astronaut Office

-Cassidy was named Chief of the Astronaut Office at NASA in July 2015, succeeding Robert L. Behnken.
+Cassidy was named Chief of the Astronaut Office at NASA in July 2015, succeeding Bob Behnken.

 On June 2, 2017, Cassidy was replaced by Patrick G. Forrester as Chief of the Astronaut Office and was returned to normal flight status.

 Expedition 62/63

 Cassidy launched onboard Soyuz MS-16 on April 9, 2020, as part of Expedition 62.
 He was the ISS commander for Expedition 63, which consisted of Cassidy and Russian cosmonauts Ivan Vagner and Anatoli Ivanishin.
 Cassidy was joined by fellow NASA astronauts Doug Hurley and Bob Behnken on May 31, 2020, with the docking of Crew Dragon Demo-2.
 Cassidy and his crew returned to Earth on October 21, 2020.
 They landed in Dzhezkazgan, Kazakhstan at 10:54 pm.

-Cassidy's last two years as an astronaut were the central feature of the Disney+ docuseries Among The Stars.
+Cassidy's last two years as an astronaut were the central feature of the Disney+ docuseries Among the Stars.
+The series was removed from Disney+ on May 26, 2023, amidst the Disney+ and Hulu purge.

-Post-NASA Career
+Post-NASA career

 Cassidy joined the National Medal of Honor Museum Foundation as President and CEO in August 2021 after retiring from the Navy and the NASA Astronaut Corps earlier that year.
 Since his retirement from government service, Cassidy has also been active on the boards of directors for several non-profits, including the Navy SEAL Foundation and the John F. Kennedy Library Foundation.
 He also serves as an advisor for New Vista Acquisition Corp, a Special Purpose Acquisition Company (SPAC).